Infinit3i/Cyber-Yankee-2025/Sassy Panda/README.md

  chmod +x pan-netflow
  mv pan-netflow /usr/local/bin/pan-netflow
  ```
-3. cd to where the file is
+ cd to where the file is
 `cd /usr/local/bin`

-4. run the file and send it to the background so you can continue to use your shell
+ Run the file and send it to the background so you can continue to use your shell
 `./pan-netflow &`